krakend/krakend-documentation/telemetry/opencensus.md

   log_prefix:
   - "[SERVICE: Opencensus]"
 ---
-{{< note title="OpenCensus is no longer mantained" type="warning" >}}
+{{< note title="OpenCensus is no longer mantained" type="error" >}}
 KrakenD has traditionally offered its telemetry integration through this **OpenCensus** component, which has provided reliable service for over six years, but now has transitioned to the more modern and robust [OpenTelemetry](/docs/telemetry/opentelemetry/) framework.

 As a result of a change in the industry, the OpenCensus integration is no longer mantained, we recommend you to migrate to [OpenTelemetry](/docs/telemetry/opentelemetry/).
 {{< /note >}}